marcelduin/Micrio.Blogpost.wasm-v3/README.md

 As for now, September 2020, WebAssembly is becoming more visible for developers.
 I think most web developers (front-end, back-end) have at least *heard* of it.
 Which is already more than last year.

-To quote Ashley Williams, during [her talk at WebAssembly Summit](https://www.youtube.com/watch?v=J5Rs9oG3FdI&list=PL6ed-L7Ni0yQ1pCKkw1g3QeN2BQxXvCPK&index=3) *"Why the #wasmsummit Website isn't written in Wasm"*:
+To quote [Russ Cox](https://ashleygwilliams.github.io/nodetogether-keynote/#1), quoted by Ashley Williams during her talk at WebAssembly Summit [*"Why the #wasmsummit Website isn't written in Wasm"*](https://www.youtube.com/watch?v=J5Rs9oG3FdI&list=PL6ed-L7Ni0yQ1pCKkw1g3QeN2BQxXvCPK&index=3):

-> "We need everybody's help, and everybody isn't here yet."
+> "We need everyone's help, and everyone isn't here yet."

 Whatever happens, what's going on right now is unstoppable.